-Anne Labovitz is an American artist based in St Paul, Minnesota, whose practice includes painting, drawing, and printmaking as well as experimental film and sound.
+Public artist Anne Labovitz is an artist, educator, arts advocate and founder of 122 Conversations and the I Love You Institute.
+Labovitz is based in Minnesota, her practice includes painting, drawing, and printmaking as well as experimental film and sound.
 Labovitz has a BS in psychology and art from Hamline University in St. Paul and MFA from Plymouth University, UK / Transart Institute, Berlin, Germany.
 Her work considers many themes often returning to the central notion of an enduring interest in people—the human spirit, its emotional resonance, and the way it manifests in relationships.
 Working within the portraiture tradition, she employs a process of layering—from multiple images and text to conceptual connections and multiple elements of physicality found in mark-making and materiality.
 The notion of contemporary portraiture and human connection—and the activation of the space that connects us—is central to an important new direction in her oeuvre.
 This new direction is manifesting in a transition from traditional, expressionist self-portraits to composite portraits depicting several people.
 Most recently, she has begun incorporating text, audience engagement, and public interventions as a vital element of the creative method.

 Labovitz’s paintings are part of permanent collections at the Minnesota Museum of American Art, St Paul, MN; the Tweed Museum of Art in Duluth, MN; the Athenaeum Music & Arts Library in La Jolla, CA; the Frederick R Weisman Art Museum in Minneapolis, MN; and the International Gallery of Portrait in Bosnia-Herzegovina.